pvprodk/SolarVersusGridCharge/README.md

       update: "{{ now().second }}"

-#Calculate how much charging from solar or battery
+# Calculate the charging power from solar and battery
   - name: Charging from Solar or Battery Power
     unique_id: charging_from_solar_or_battery_power
     unit_of_measurement: "W"